fabianonline/rubycom/README.md

 Of course.
 Fork this project, add new comics to your list (or repair existing comics) and then run `rake comics:dump`.
 This will regenerate `config/comics.yml` with your local comics.
 Commit, push and send me a pull request.
 I'll be happy to merge it.

+### Updates via github
+If you use the "Comic-Definitionen updaten" link, Rubycom will automatically pull the comic definitions from the "official" repository (fabianonline/rubycom/master), and you can select which of these definitions you want to use.

+### Updates via cron
+rubycom can fetch all comics from their individual websites via cron.
+The command you need to enter in your crontab is 'path/to/rubycom/script/runner "Comic.update_all" -e production'.
+You can enter your email address in config/config.yml, so every time an error occurs (i.e. the source of a comic is not accessible), rubycom will send you a mail.